Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 AI agents such as LLMs may have the ability to use 'tools' via APIs that give them new capabilities.
 For example, LLMs equipped with web search capabilities can access data not present in their training dataset, which can significantly reduce the risk of hallucinations.

+### Pre-Encoded Knowledge QA

+This involves utilizing the model's built-in pre-encoded knowledge base to respond to questions.
+The model is provided with a large collection of facts and relationships, which it uses to generate answers when given prompts or questions.
+The pre-existing knowledge base equips the model with the ability to answer questions that demand a good understanding of the world.

 ### Prompt

 A prompt is the initial input or direction given to an AI model to execute a task or answer a query.
 It sets the starting context for the model's generation process.